Ayanghosh-agno/Call-for-code-2021-SmartAgri/README.md

 * Getting the Sensors value from the greenhouse and to control the appliances such as the Cooler, Heater, LEDs, Roof, Water Pump etc through IBM IOT.
 * Historical data access on desired sensor value using CLOUDANT DB.
 * Storing the Greenhouse plants image taken by the Greenhouse Camera in the OBJECT STORAGE to access for future use and to analyse it.
-* With more than 7+ Indian local languages along with English is deployed with IBM WATSON LANGUAGE TRANSLATION API to make it easy for the farmers to understand   their farming conditions.
+* With more than 7+ Indian local languages(more can be implemented) along with English is deployed with IBM WATSON LANGUAGE TRANSLATION API to make it easy for the farmers to understand   their farming conditions.
 * Making a user friendly and easy to access UI with the help of NODE RED SERVICES on IBM further implementing it to the MIT-APP-Inventor to make an APP out of it.
 * Live feed coming directly from the Greenhouse to the farmer for extra security and safety.